We offer four different prone matches on the High Power Rifle range at the club:

 - A rifle sling is recommended to assist in building a strong position.

-- A bipod or rest system for F-Class (if desired)
+- A bipod or rest system for F-Class and AR-Tactical

 - A field jacket or shooting jacket to provide stability and to allow a tight sling use.